accommodation travel tips

 Budget might not be a priority for you, in which case: congrats!
 But regardless of the money you’re willing to shell out, finding places to stay when travelling can be a bit stressful for anyone; there are a lot of travel accommodation choices and not all of them are good!

-After our Round-The-World trip we’ve experienced quite a range of accommodation from leaky pipes and bad WiFi, to luxurious pools and comfy beds.
+After our round-the-world trips we experienced quite a range of travel accommodation experiences from leaky pipes and bad WiFi, to luxurious pools and comfy beds.